robotology-playground/WBI-Toolbox/README.md

 - **uses_urdf**: [bool] Is your robot fixed to root or standing on the floor? (for icubGazeboSim this would mean whether you are using the `iCub (fixed)` or `iCub` models)
 - **urdf**:      When using the icubGazeboSim you need to specify the exact location of the urdf model of the robot as found in `/icub-model-generator/generated/`.
 These models can be downloaded from the repository https://github.com/robotology-playground/icub-model-generator.
 This step is still succeptible to changes in the near future.

-You will find a few controllers and models that have already been used with the iCub simulator and the real robot as found in `${CODYCO_ROOT}/src/simulink/controllers`.
-The latest whole-body torque controller for iCub's center of mass can be found in `${CODYCO_ROOT}/src/simulink/controllers/torqueBalancing/controller.mdl`
+You will find a few controllers and models that have already been used with the iCub simulator and the real robot as found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/controllers`.

+###### Current Controllers
+Our most recent controllers and other Simulink diagrams can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/controllers`.
+In there you can find:

+- **torqueBalancing/controllerWithHandControl.slx**  This is the latest iCub's COM controller.
+The one used for the video in the beginning of this document.

+- **wholeBodyImpedance/impedanceControl.mdl** This is a wholeBodyImpedance controller which sets all joints in impedance where the equilibrium pose is the initial one before running the controller.
+You can additionally perturb the system applying external wrenches on the robot links.
+Go to a terminal an enter `yarp rpc /icubGazeboSim/applyExternalWrench/rpc:i` then type `help` for additional information on how to apply wrenches on the robot and thus test its compliant behavior.

 ###### Tested OS
 Linux, Windows, MAC OS X

 ###### To Do List
 - [ ] Yarp read should read bottles!
+- [ ] Documentation (Functions, etc)
+- [ ] ZMP block.
 - [x] ~~Debug incompatibilities with Gazebo (at the c++ whole body interface level)~~ - with Francesco Romano
 - [x] ~~Compile the Soft Real Time mex as another module of the library.
 Possibly make our own.~~
 - [x] ~~Modify YarpRead module so that you can specify the port you wanna read from and where you want it to connect.
 Connection should be done inside the block.~~
 - [x] ~~Restructure code for wbInterface~~
 - [x] ~~Expose computeMass() and generalizedBiasForces()~~
 - [x] ~~Debug computeMass() and generalizedBiasForces()~~
-- [ ] Documentation (Functions, etc)
-- [ ] ZMP block.
 - [x] ~~Check minimum jerk generator.~~
 - [x] ~~Reproduce COM Controller as a Force Controlled version.~~
 - [x] ~~Documentation (Installation)~~